pu2clr/QN8066/README.md

 * For educational or field transmissions, special authorization can be requested for specific events, such as science fairs or public demonstrations.
 * Experimental transmissions may be allowed in controlled environments, such as laboratories, provided the signal does not exceed the physical boundaries of the location or interfere with other services.
 * Microtransmitters or prototypes for short-range testing are tolerated as long as they operate within specific bands or with extremely low power.
-* Wireless microphones based on FM trnasmitter are legal if they comply with designated sub-bands and power limits to prevent interference.
+* Wireless microphones based on FM transmitters are legal if they comply with designated sub-bands and power limits to prevent interference.
 * Community radio stations, limited to 25 watts and a 4 km radius, require licenses granted to non-profit organizations through the Ministry of Communications, with permits valid for 10 years and restrictions on commercial advertising.